-- Investment Style Risk -Different investment styles (e.g., "growth," "value" or "quantitative") tend to shift in and out of favor depending upon market and economic conditions and investor sentiment.
+- Investment Style Risk-Different investment styles (e.g., "growth", "value" or "quantitative") tend to shift in and out of favor depending upon market and economic conditions as well as investor sentiment.
 The Fund may outperform or underperform other funds that invest in similar asset classes but employ different investment styles.
-Examples of different investment styles include growth and value investing.
+The Fund intends to employ a blend of growth and value investment styles depending on market conditions, either of which may fall out of favor from time to time.
 Growth stocks may be more volatile than other stocks because they are more sensitive to investor perceptions of the issuing company's growth of earnings potential.
 Growth companies are often expected by investors to increase their earnings at a certain rate.
 When these expectations are not met, investors can punish the stocks inordinately even if earnings showed an absolute increase.
-Also, because growth companies usually invest a high portion of earnings in their business, growth stocks may lack the dividends of some value stocks that can cushion stock prices in a falling market.
+Also, since growth companies usually invest a high portion of earnings in their business, growth stocks may lack the dividends of some value stocks that can cushion stock prices in a falling market.
 Growth oriented funds will typically underperform when value investing is in favor.
-Value stocks are those that are undervalued in comparison to their peers due to adverse business developments or other factors. - IPO Risk-The market value of shares issued in an IPO may fluctuate considerably due to factors such as the absence of a prior public market, unseasoned trading, the small number of shares available for trading and limited information about a company's business model, quality of management, earnings growth potential, and other criteria used to evaluate its investment prospects.
-The purchase of IPO shares may involve high transaction costs.
-Investments in IPO shares, which are subject to market risk and liquidity risk, involve greater risks than investments in shares of companies that have traded publicly on an exchange for extended periods of time.
+Value stocks are those that are undervalued in comparison to their peers due to adverse business developments or other factors. - Investing Through Stock Connect Risk-Investing in China A Shares through Stock Connect is subject to trading, clearance, settlement, and other procedures, which could pose risks to the Fund.
+Trading through Stock Connect is subject to market-wide trading volume and market cap quota limitations, each of which may restrict or preclude the Fund's ability to invest in A Shares through Stock Connect.
+A primary feature of Stock Connect is the application of the home market's laws and rules applicable to investors in A Shares.
+Therefore, the Fund's investments in Stock Connect A Shares are generally subject to PRC securities regulations and listing rules, among other restrictions.
+Additionally, restrictions on the timing of permitted trading activity in A Shares, including the imposition of local holidays in either Hong Kong or Mainland China and restrictions on purchasing and selling the same security on the same day, may subject the Fund to the risk of price fluctuations of China A Shares at times when the Fund is unable to add to or exit its position.